• Frequently Asked Questions from Parents

 Our night service typically starts at 10 pm and ends the next morning around 7 am.
 Within this time frame we can take over the last feed of the evening and the first feed the next day.
 You will already have had an initial intake with Nannies at Night.
 On the first night the nanny will arrive half an hour early so there is time for her to settle in and for you to explain things.
 Then you either go to bed or leave the house, and the nanny takes over the care of your child.
 This includes feeding, changing nappies, comforting, cradling, rocking, putting your child to bed and settling her if she wakes up again.
 If you prefer, the nanny can always start earlier or end later.
 Regardless of your preferred start and end time, the shift will always be a minimum of nine hours.
 The next morning the nanny will transfer the care of your baby or child back to you and update you on how the night went.

-Where do the night nannies of Nannies at Night work?
+Where do Nannies at Night work?

 What does the nanny need during a night shift